-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of OSERS as of August 31, 2018, and the changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of OSERS as of August 31, 2020, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Emphasis of Matters
+Emphasis of Matter

-As discussed in Note 1, the financial statements present only the activity of OSERS and do not purport to, and do not, present fairly the financial position of the District as of August 31, 2018, or the changes in its financial position for the year then ended in conformity accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only OSERS and do not purport to, and do not, present fairly the financial position of the District as of August 31, 2020, or the changes in its financial position for the year then ended in conformity accounting principles generally accepted in the United States of America.

-The financial statements include investments valued at approximately \$384,748,000 (30% of net position) as of August 31, 2018, whose fair values have been estimated by management in the absence of readily determinable values.
+The financial statements include investments valued at approximately \$297,382,000 (22% of net position) as of August 31, 2020, whose fair values have been estimated by management in the absence of readily determinable values.
 A description of the methods used by management is included in Note 3.
 Because of the inherent uncertainty of valuation, those estimated values may differ significantly from the values that would have been used had a ready market for the investments existed, and the differences could be material.